Joseph Massino: Run-up to prosecution

-At the beginning of his reign as boss, Massino enjoyed the benefit of limited FBI attention.
+At the beginning of his reign as boss, Massino had limited FBI attention.
 In 1987, with the Bonannos weakened, the FBI merged its Bonanno squad with its Colombo family squad, and this squad was initially preoccupied with the Colombos' third internal war.
 Another dedicated Bonanno squad would be established in 1996.

 The Bonanno squad's chief, Jack Stubing, was well aware of the measures Massino had taken to avoid scrutiny.
-He therefore decided to go after Massino with a rear-guard action.
+He therefore decided to go after Massino with a defensive approach.
 He convinced his bosses to lend him a pair of forensic accountants normally used in fraud investigations, believing that they could easily pinpoint conspirators in the family's money laundering schemes.
 Stubing believed that the threat of long prison sentences would be sufficient to get any conspirators to turn informer, and thus make it easier to trace how the money flowed to Massino.
 In the meantime, the FBI also targeted other members of the Bonanno administration.
 In 1995, consigliere Anthony Spero was sentenced to two years' imprisonment after being convicted of loansharking, then to life imprisonment in 2002 for murder.
 Graziano would assume Spero's duties, but he too pleaded guilty to racketeering charges in December 2002 and was sentenced to 10 years' imprisonment.
 Vitale would also plead guilty to loansharking charges in June 2002.
 Vitale was not immediately sentenced, and was placed under house arrest in the interim, but the relatively low maximum sentence he was eligible for led Massino to wrongly suspect he was cooperating with law enforcement.
 He secretly ordered that, if he was arrested, Vitale was to be "taken down"—demoted or killed.

 Until 2002, the Bonannos had been the only family in the modern history of the New York Mafia (i. e., since the Castellammarese War) to have never had a made man turn informant or government witness.
 Massino used this as a point of pride to rally his crime family.
-That year Frank Coppa, convicted on fraud and facing further charges from the FBI's forensic accounting investigation, became the first to flip.
+That year Frank Coppa, convicted on fraud and facing further charges from the FBI's forensic accounting investigation, became the first to turn state's evidence.
 He was followed shortly by acting underboss Richard Cantarella, a participant in the Mirra murder, who was facing racketeering and murder charges.
-A third, Joseph D'Amico, subsequently turned state's evidence with the knowledge that Cantarella could implicate him for murder as well.
-All of these defections left Massino, at last, vulnerable to serious charges.
+A third, Joseph D'Amico, subsequently turned state's evidence with the knowledge that Cantarella could implicate him for murder.
+All of these defections left Massino vulnerable to serious charges.